ChaseCares/clickable_map/readme.md

-# A simple click the map demo
+# A simple clickable map demo

 Modified from: